robertzak/goodreads-parser/README.md

 This is a list of shelves that can be added to data to take advantage of existing data enrichment code.
 It is likely not complete.

 - author-male - Setting this field in combination with the [ContributorGenderEnricher](src/main/java/noorg/bookparsing/enrich/ContributorGenderEnricher.java) will set the author's [Gender](src/main/java/noorg/bookparsing/domain/types/ContributorGender.java) to Male
-- author-female - Setting this field in combination with the [ContributorGenderEnricher](src/main/java/noorg/bookparsing/enrich/ContributorGenderEnricher.java) will set the author's [Gender](src/main/java/noorg/bookparsing/domain/types/ContributorGender.java) to Male
+- author-female - Setting this field in combination with the [ContributorGenderEnricher](src/main/java/noorg/bookparsing/enrich/ContributorGenderEnricher.java) will set the author's [Gender](src/main/java/noorg/bookparsing/domain/types/ContributorGender.java) to Female
 - genre shelves - Set the book genre if one of the following is present.
   - fantasy
   - historical